priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

 ### Reproducible Jupyter Notebook Template

 This project is a template to create reproducible notebooks and publications for your research projects mostly related to data analysis or ML.
 It makes use of modern tools and possible best practices known at this time.
+Knowledge of GIT and Basic Python programming is essential to take this course.
 It makes use of following python libraries :
 1. **UV** : Package Manager (UV is a lightning-fast package manager written in Rust.
  It offers significant performance improvements over traditional tools like pip and pipenv)